cristobal/pswincom-bundle/README.md

 ### Autoloading

-Append the followingto your `app/autoload.php` file to make sure the `SimpleExcel` namespace gets registered.
+Append the followingto your `app/autoload.php` file to make sure the `PSWinCom` namespace gets registered.

 	$loader->registerNamespaces(array(
 		…
-		'SimpleExcel' => __DIR__.'/../vendor/pswincom/src/', // required to use the SimpleExcel library ));
+		'PSWinCom' => __DIR__.'/../vendor/pswincom/src/', // required to use the PSWinCom library ));